imarsman/pathhelper/README.md

 # pathhelper

 Helper for building a path for MacOS.
+Most of my effort in writing this has been tied to making sure I did things in the proper order and did checking of paths.
+The flow of the program is linear so the use of channels and things like that is be overkill.

 I wrote this to better understand how the `PATH` and `MANPATH` variables are set in MacOS.
 The `/usr/libexec/path_helper` binary runs on my laptop in about 6 msec. pathhelper takes about 12 msec to run on my laptop.